-Founded in 1999, FIRE is the only organization devoted exclusively to defending the fundamental freedoms of students and faculty members on our nation’s campuses—the very place in our society where these freedoms are most crucial to the development of our future leaders and the preservation of our constitutional character.
-FIRE carries out this mission through several core programs focgused on both awareness and activism.
+Founded in 1999, the Foundation for Individual Rights in Education (FIRE) is the only organization devoted exclusively to defending the fundamental freedoms of students and faculty members on our nation’s campuses—the very place in our society where these freedoms are most crucial to the development of our future leaders and the preservation of our constitutional character.
+FIRE carries out this mission through several core programs focused on both awareness and activism.

 Individual Rights Defense Program